AriFordsham/GHCWiki/commentary/rts/haskell-execution/heap-checks.md

 ## Implementation Plan

-The idea would be to attach to each case alternative a single boolean saying "does this alternative allocate (at all)?".
+The idea would be to attach to each case alternative a single boolean saying "does this alternative allocate?".
 Then the code generator could consult that boolean to decide the GCPlan, and we could try different GC plans very easily.

 1) Augment GenStgAlt with extra boolean flag to carry "does it allocate" info
-2) Before codegen, perhaps in `annTopBindingsFreeVars`, determine for each case alternative in STG whether it allocates.
+2) Before codegen, in `annTopBindingsFreeVars`, determine for each case alternative in STG whether it allocates.
-3) During codegen, use that info, plus info about whether any allocation has taken place prior to the case, to decide on the `GcPlan`.
+3) During code generation use that info, plus info about whether any allocation has taken place prior to the case, to decide on the `GcPlan`.

 Tricky bit: even if there are multiple branches that allocate, if the branches that do not are the